-The Nokia 105 Dual SIM is a terminal that can offer certain functions such as calls and messages with some extras for a very reasonable price.
-If what you are looking for is a cheap, lightweight cell phone, to keep you connected this is a very suitable option.
-If you are looking for a terminal that offers other security features such as the SOS button, or a higher-end terminal, you can consult other options within our website.
+The Nokia 105 Dual SIM is a terminal that can offer certain functionalities such as calls and messages with some extras for a very reasonable price.
+If what you are looking for is a cheap, lightweight mobile phone, to stay connected, this is a very suitable option.
+If what you are looking for is a terminal that offers other security functions such as the SOS button, or a higher-end terminal, you can consult other options within our website.

 - Good FM radio

-- It is a very light phone and easy to carry over
+- It is a very light and easy to carry phone

-- Improvable letter sizes and contrasts and complexity in some of the buttons
+- Improvable font sizes and contrasts and complexity in some of the buttons

 - Audio quality on call

-- Some common details are missing in other terminals for adults such as SOS button and charging station
+- Certain details common in other terminals for the elderly are missing, such as SOS button and charging station